TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

     *   Tablets Explore All  Tablets Explore All  Tablets Your tablet is an extension of your personality!
 Find the one that best compliments you.

-        *   Android Tablets Android Tablets Budget-friendly Android tablets, built for fun.
+        *   Android Tablets Android Tablets
+            *   Multimedia tablets
+            *   Lightweight &. portable
+            *   Budget friendly
         *   Windows Tablets Windows Tablets Business-ready Windows tablets with enhanced security features.
         *   2-in-1 PCs 2-in-1 PCs Multimedia tablets with multiple modes, including Stand, Hold, and Hang.
         *   Connected Devices Connected Devices